Gageperrin/it-notes/aws-sap-c01/miscellaneous.md

 3. Configure which devices tests should be run against.
 4. Configure device state, additional apps, radio states, device location and device language.
 Device remote connection is available as required.

+## Amazon CloudSearch

+> [Amazon CloudSearch](https://docs.aws.amazon.com/cloudsearch/latest/developerguide/what-is-cloudsearch.html) is a fully managed service in the cloud that makes it easy to set up, manage, and scale a search solution for your website or application.
+With Amazon CloudSearch you can search large collections of data such as web pages, document files, forum posts, or product information.
+You can quickly add search capabilities without having to become a search expert or worry about hardware provisioning, setup, and maintenance.
+As your volume of data and traffic fluctuates, Amazon CloudSearch scales to meet your needs.